vijayjoshi16/POSTAHOLIC-SOCIAL-MEDIA-WEBSITE/README.md

 <li>Like and Comment on Posts</li>
 <li>Update your profile pic</li></ul>

-<h3>MERN Stack is used to build this web application</h3>
-<a href="https://socialmediaclone55.herokuapp.com/">Link of the Deployed Website</a>
-<h3>After signup and signin, you'll initially see an empty home page because you haven't followed any user yet, so go to the explore section to see all the posts and
-you can select any profile from there corresponding to a post and follow that user in order to fill up your home screen with some posts</h3>
 <h3>Many improvements are yet to be made to this website and many more features will be added in the future</h3>
 <h3>Shown below are some screenshots of the website</h3>
 <h4>SignUp Page</h4>